 It’s good to check how well your efforts are going.
 Are your followers really visiting your website?
 To track your social media efforts, you could either use UTM parameters within Google Analytics or specific tracking links such as bitly.
 These data points can tell you which tactic and blog content is generating traffic to your website.

 Furthermore, you can use your website’s analytics to help inform your social media marketing strategy.
 You can analyze everything from the traffic to your website to the demographic of website visitors.

 For instance, you could look at the traffic derived from social media for a particular blog post.
 Keep in mind that multiple social factors can influence these numbers.
 Consider the following questions:

 – When did you post the article on social media?

-– Did you promote the article using Facebook or Twitter ads?
+– Did you promote the article using paid social media advertisement?

-- Was the article content relevant to your audience?
+– Is the content relevant to your audience?

 – Where did you distribute the article on social media?

 – Was the social media post copy engaging?